-The second part will enrol up to 30 vaccinated participants for challenge with the previously characterised GMP D614G-containing wild-type "Wuhan-like" SARS-CoV-2 virus using the optimised conditions established in the first part, for direct comparison with Delta variant infection under identical conditions.

 A Data Safety Monitoring Board will review safety and quantitative virology after every 6-12 participants and will make recommendations on continuation, dose escalation or deescalation based on emergent data.
 A Trial Steering Committee will provide overall supervision of the project.
 Participants may be given an antiviral SARS-CoV-2 "rescue" therapy, using a treatment that has shown compelling evidence of efficacy in preventing risk of progression to severe COVID-19, if protocol-defined disease progression criteria are met.
 Decisions on treatment plans for cohorts of participants will be made by the CI in discussion with the DSMB if necessary.

-Participants will remain in the quarantine unit until the following criteria are met:

-- For participants with evidence of infection (defined as 2 consecutive viral detections by qPCR after day 2 post-inoculation): - A minimum of 14 days post-inoculation AND no viable virus in nose and throat swabs by overnight culture on two consecutive swabs AND a negative or overall decreasing viral load by quantitative PCR - o Laboratory-performed lateral flow tests may be used in place of culture, if culture data are not available - A qualitative PCR may be used in place of quantitative PCR, if the latter is not available. - At the CI's discretion if protracted quarantine is deemed to be causing harm to the participant's mental or physical health and no viable virus is detected by culture or a lateral flow test is negative. - For participants who remain uninfected: - o A minimum of 10 days post-inoculation AND 2 consecutive swabs with undetectable virus by PCR only prior to discharge.
+Participants will remain in the quarantine unit until the following criteria are met: For participants with evidence of infection (defined as 2 consecutive viral detections by qPCR after day 2 post-inoculation): A minimum of 14 days post-inoculation AND no viable virus in nose and throat swabs by overnight culture on two consecutive swabs AND a negative or overall decreasing viral load by quantitative PCR Laboratory-performed lateral flow tests may be used in place of culture, if culture data are not available A qualitative PCR may be used in place of quantitative PCR, if the latter is not available.
+At the CI's discretion if protracted quarantine is deemed to be causing harm to the participant's mental or physical health and no viable virus is detected by culture or a lateral flow test is negative.
+For participants who remain uninfected: A minimum of 10 days post-inoculation AND 2 consecutive swabs with undetectable virus by PCR only prior to discharge.
+Outcome Primary Objective Measures • To identify a safe and infectious dose of SARS-CoV-2 Delta variant in healthy vaccinated volunteers, suitable for future intervention studies, that: has an acceptable safety profile as measured by: occurrence of adverse events (AEs) from the viral challenge (Day 0) up to Day 28 follow up. occurrence of serious adverse events (SAEs) from the viral challenge (Day 0) up to Day 28 follow up. • induces laboratory confirmed infection in \geq 50% of participants (ideally \geq 70%).
+Laboratory confirmed infection is defined by:two quantifiable greater than lower limit of quantification (viral load \geq LLOQ) RT-PCR measurements from mid turbinate and/or throat samples, reported on 2 or more consecutive timepoints, starting from Day 2 hours post-inoculation and up to discharge from quarantine.
+Secondary Objectives • To further assess SARS-CoV-2 breakthrough infection rates in upper respiratory samples by qRT-PCR and cell culture • To assess the incidence of symptomatic SARS-CoV-2 breakthrough infection in vaccinated participants

-Outcome Measures

-Primary Objective

-- To identify a safe and infectious dose of SARS-CoV-2 Delta variant in healthy vaccinated volunteers, suitable for future intervention studies, that: - o has an acceptable safety profile as measured by: - occurrence of adverse events (AEs) from the viral challenge (Day 0) up to Day 28 follow up. - occurrence of serious adverse events (SAEs) from the viral challenge (Day 0) up to Day 28 follow up. - induces laboratory confirmed infection in \geq 50% of participants (ideally \geq 70%).
-Laboratory confirmed infection is defined by: - two quantifiable greater than lower limit of quantification (viral load ≥LLOQ) RT-PCR measurements from mid turbinate and/or throat samples, reported on 2 or more consecutive timepoints, starting from Day 2 hours post-inoculation and up to discharge from quarantine.

-Secondary Objectives